gardener/documentation/CONTRIBUTING.md

 and the other weeks Thursday at [17:00 CET](https://www.google.de/search?q=17+CET+to+local+time) over Zoom.
 Find recordings in the [Gardener Youtube channel](https://www.youtube.com/playlist?list=PLozz-rrEP0dt-EJ7N9fuQGtX7t5u9LX9u)

-See it on the web at [calendar.google.com](https://calendar.google.com/calendar/embed?src=gardener.cloud.community%40gmail.com), or paste this [iCal url](https://calendar.google.com/calendar/ical/gardener.cloud.community%40gmail.com/public/basic.ics) into any iCal client.
+See the meeting calendar on the web at [calendar.google.com](https://calendar.google.com/calendar/embed?src=gardener.cloud.community%40gmail.com), or paste this [iCal url](https://calendar.google.com/calendar/ical/gardener.cloud.community%40gmail.com/public/basic.ics) into any iCal client.

 If you have a topic you'd like to present or would like to see discussed, please propose a specific date on the [Gardener Community Meeting Agenda](https://docs.google.com/document/d/1314v8ziVNQPjdBrWp-Y4BYrTDlv7dq2cWDFIa9SMaP4).
 Find minutes in the same document.
 Subscribe to the [gardener mailing list](https://groups.google.com/forum/?fromgroups#!forum/gardener) to get edit permissions.